grasevski/comp4431-assign3/README.md

 #### Playtesting and Observation Methods

 Participants engaged in a playtesting session, in which they found whips and competed in several one-on-one battles, which were recorded on video.
+The game results (duration and winner) were later transcribed from the videos.
 Participants were also interviewed between games.
 Photographs were taken of some of the whips used.

 #### Questionnaire